BabylonJS/JsRuntimeHost/README.md

 **Troubleshooting:**
 If the `app\cpp` folder on the left navigation pane is empty, select `File` -> `Sync Project with Gradle Files` and try to re-run the project by selecting `Run` -> `Run 'All Tests'`.

-Sometimes, you may need to clean the build.
-To do that, delete the `Debug` folder located at `JsRuntimeHost\Build\Android\Debug`.

 ## Contributing